 Written by: Christopher Plein, Ph.D.
 West Virginia University and MLFN Caregiving Team

-In our hyper-partisan age of knowledge claims and counter claims, discussions of climate change are often politically charged and challenging.
-There are those that stress that our climate is changing, and others who push back.
+In our hyper-partisan age of knowledge claims and counter claims, discussions of climate change can be politically charged and challenging.
+Some say that our climate is changing and others push back.
 It is difficult at times to find a place for reasoned dialogue and conversations.
 However recent government and highly reputable science reports strongly indicate that climate change is real and is happening now.

 The report provides broad context of how DoD’s mission readiness and priorities may be influenced by global climate change.
 Force preparedness requires recognizing new threats and demands.
 In certain parts of the world, competition over scarce resources, such as water, may lead to regional instability and conflict.
 The shrinking polar ice cap means that the Arctic Ocean is more navigable and may be contested by various northern hemisphere powers.
 The growing scale of droughts and other disasters may place further demands on the military’s humanitarian aid missions.

 The most immediate and focused takeaway of the report is how climate change threatens U.S. military installations and surrounding communities.
 These threats span a range of conditions including flooding, drought, wildfires, and in the case of Ft.
 Greely in Alaska, thawing permafrost.
 By far the greatest threat is found with flooding dangers.
 Of 79 installations studied, 53 face recurring flooding threats and another seven are at risk.
 These challenges are especially pronounced on the Atlantic coast where rising sea levels result in tidal flooding.